 Section 1.
 Legislative findings and declaration.
-In GIDEON V. WAIN-WRIGHT, 372 U.S. 335 (1963) the United States Supreme Court held that the 6th amendment right to counsel required states to assign defense attorneys to defendants charged with serious offenses and who could not afford counsel.
+In Gideon v.
+Wain-2 wright, 372 U.S. 335 (1963) the United States Supreme Court held that the 6th amendment right to counsel required states to assign defense attorneys to defendants charged with serious offenses and who could not afford counsel.
 This constitutional rule was subsequently extended to require states to provide counsel to cases where a criminal conviction could lead to imprisonment.
 In Gideon, the court held that the assignment of counsel was essential to having a fair trial and was a constitutional right of the accused which states could not violate.

-In 2005, Judith Kaye, Chief Judge of the New York State Court of Appeals, was appointed to head a state commission to review indigent criminal defense in the state of New York.
-In 2006, The New York State Commission on the Future of Indigent Defense Representation concluded that "{t}he indigent defense system in New York State is both severely dysfunctional and structurally incapable of providing each poor defendant with the effective legal representation that he or she is guaranteed by the Constitution of the United States and the Constitution and laws of the State of New York."
-The commission also affirmed that the excessive number of cases assigned to public defenders caused irreparable harm to representation.
+In 2005, Judith Kaye, Chief Judge of the New York State Court of 10 11 Appeals, was appointed to head a state commission to review indigent 12 criminal defense in the state of New York.
+In 2006, The New York State 13 Commission on the Future of Indigent Defense Representation concluded that "{t}he indigent defense system in New York State is both severely dysfunctional and structurally incapable of providing each poor defend-15 ant with the effective legal representation that he or she is guaranteed by the Constitution of the United States and the Constitution and laws 17 of the State of New York."
+The commission also affirmed that the exces-18 19 sive number of cases assigned to public defenders caused irreparable 20 harm to representation.

-In 2009, the New York state legislature passed and Governor Paterson signed into law "case caps" for public defenders in New York City.
-Through the Office of Court Administration, the legislature supplemented NYC's indigent defense budget to effectuate a judiciary rule which limited annual criminal defense attorney caseloads to 400 misdemeanors or 150 felonies, with felonies counted as 2.66 misdemeanors in mixed caseloads.
+21 In 2009, the New York state legislature passed and Governor Paterson 22 signed into law "case caps" for public defenders in New York City.
+23 Through the Office of Court Administration, the legislature supplemented

-EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [] is old law to be omitted.
+EXPLANATION--Matter in italics (underscored) is new; matter in brackets [-] is old law to be omitted.